winterForestStump/thesis/README.md

 # thesis
-Enhancing Financial Analysis with Question-Answering Models (for $0).
+Enhancing Financial Analysis with Question-Answering Models (with $0 costs).
 The idea is:
 * use open-sourse LLM: BERT (distilbert-base-uncased)
 * use 10k SEC filings as text corpus -> out of 184K filings randomly pick 50-100
 * creating a dataset with context, questions and answers